 Let’s say you’re a chef and, unless you’re estimating ingredient measurements, numbers aren’t your strong suit.
 A self-employed bookkeeper or accountant could be the magic ingredient you need.
-Or, maybe your bakery’s online orders aren’t where you’d like them to be and it’s time to hire a professional web site designer.
+Or, maybe your bakery’s online orders aren’t where you’d like them to be and it’s time to hire a professional website designer.
 You get the idea.
-If any of these scenarios sound familiar, it may be time to learn how to hire a ‘1099 employee’, without running afoul of the IRS or federal or state labor law.
+If any of these scenarios sound familiar, it may be time to learn how to hire a ‘1099 employee’, without running afoul of the IRS or federal or state labor laws.

 Hiring these specialists on a contract basis can buy you and your full-time employees time to focus on core business tasks, without the added time and expense that comes with hiring permanent staff.

 Using a contract worker allows you to pay for work only when it’s needed and only if the work gets done.
 You also take on a bit less liability if you choose to end the relationship, as compared to firing an employee.
 These relationships also tend to come with less paperwork and less complicated tax withholding procedures.

 The U.S. Department of Labor (DOL) offers useful summaries of the many laws and agencies governing employment classification.
 In addition, laws vary from state to state and even among municipalities, but if you’re able to answer “yes” to the following questions about your freelancer(s), then you’re probably in compliance: